 What is Leverage?

-For example, if a trader has $1,000 in their account and uses 1:300 leverage, they can control $300,000 worth of currency.
+For example, if a trader has $1,000 in their account and uses 1:300 leverage, they can control $300,000 of currency.
 If the trade is successful, the trader can earn a significant profit, but if the trade fails, they can lose a substantial amount of money.
 It is essential for traders to understand the risks associated with leverage and to use it responsibly.

 Types of Leverage Ratios